 average number of employees during the financial year: 250.

 Where you carry on the activity of credit broking, you must indicate in any advertising and documentation intended for consumers or clients the extent and scope of your credit broking activities, in particular whether you work exclusively with one or more lenders or as an independent broker.

-when providing such explanations, comply with the requirements of Article 5(6) of the Directive 2008/48/EC on credit agreements for consumers.
+when providing such explanations, comply with the requirements of the FCA Consumer Credit sourcebook 4.2.5R.